Information on privately rented accommodation

-Private landlords and letting agents have accommodation available to let, usually on an Assured Shorthold tenancy, usually charging a market rent.
+Private landlords and letting agents have accommodation available to let, usually on an Assured Shorthold tenancy, usually charging market rent.

 What is an assured shorthold tenancy?